davidseow/docker-jmeter/README.md

 # docker-jmeter

-Packages JMeter in a docker container
+Packages JMeter 3.0 with JMeterPlugins-ExtrasLibs-1.4.0 in a docker container

 ## Example usage